danyork/draft-york-manycouches-completely-virtual-meetings/draft-york-manycouches-completely-virtual-meetings.md

 ## Finances

+The financial model of a completely virtual meeting needs to be understood.
-- What would the impact be on IETF finances?
+What would be the financial costs associated with a meeting?

+### Initial Investment

+Would there need to be an initial investment in infrastructure for the first completely virtual meeting?
+Would there then be lower costs for the next virtual meeting?

+### Registration Fees

-- Would we charge the same amount to attendees as a regular meeting?
+Would we charge the same amount to attendees as a regular meeting?

+### Sponsorships

+How do sponsorships work with a completely virtual meeting?
+Would sponsorships be required at the same level as the physical meetings?

+If a virtual meeting is sponsored, how is the sponsor given the visibility that is currently given with a physical meeting?
+For instance, with the signage, T-shirts, plenary slides, etc.

+## Legal

+How do we ensure all attendees, coming in at all times, see and agree to the Note Well statement?

 #  Security Considerations